BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

 The Nick Cochran lab is focused on genomic contributors to dementias, with a focus on Alzheimer’s and related dementias.
 We want to understand how neurodegeneration-associated genes are regulated and how genetic variation may affect that regulation and/or risk for disease.
 We employ both computational and wet lab approaches.
+This position will focus on dry lab (computational) research.

 Requirements